wp-plugins/mycurator/README.txt

 MyCurator is powerful corporate level software brought to you as a plugin.
 It uses a cloud process to perform intensive AI processing and article classification.
 This allows MyCurator to maintain a low processing overhead on your blog.

-MyCurator is free for individuals and non-profits, but you will have to obtain an API Key to access the cloud services.
-For businesses, those promoting products, internet marketers and other heavy users, low priced monthly plans are available - always with a free 30 day trial.
+MyCurator allows you to curate 2 Topics (equivalent to WordPress Categories) for free, but you will have to obtain an API Key to access the cloud services.
+For those who need to curate a lot of different topics or for multiple sites, low priced monthly plans are available - always with a free 30 day trial.
 Visit http://www.target-info.com/pricing/ for more information.

 == Installation ==